lab-v2/pyreason/docs/source/tutorials/custom_thresholds.rst

         # Load all the files into pyreason
         pr.load_graphml(graph_path)

 Add in the custom thresholds.
-In this graph the custom_thresholds ensure that in order for the rules to be fired, specific criteria must be met.
+In this graph, the custom_thresholds ensure that in order for the rules to be fired, specific criteria must be met.

     - The first threshold means that a rule is only fired if the number of views is greater than or equal to 1.
     - The second threshold requires that the percentage of views is greater than or equal to 100%.